CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

 • One for slightly larger needs (loan-based)

-The card is the entry-level option for those who need smaller, safer support.
+The card is the entry point for those who need smaller, safer support.

 Year-Wise Update (2026 Focus)